OneFaxNow

 • Optional HIPAA add-on: +$3 (Lite) / +$5 (Standard)

-FedEx Office Notes
+FedEx Office Hidden Fees

 Bottom line: If you're sending more than 2–3 pages, OneFaxNow is usually dramatically cheaper than faxing at FedEx.